 NBA Reporter Reveals Miami's Desperation to Move Terry Rozier

-The Miami Heat are optimistic heading into the 2025/26 with their deep and solid roster, but before training camp, they may look to make some more changes.
+The Miami Heat are optimistic heading into the 2025-26 season with their deep and solid roster, but before training camp, they may look to make some more changes.
 After adding Norman Powell via trade earlier in the summer, their roster seems set, but according to reports, there's one more big change expected.

-“So, according to sources for the Five on the Floor podcast (part of the Five Reasons Sports Network, the Heat have been actively shopping the expiring final year of Rozier's contract (worth $24-26 million depending on incentives) for just about anything, but specifically front court help.”
+“So, according to sources for the Five on the Floor podcast (part of the Five Reasons Sports Network), the Heat have been actively shopping the expiring final year of Rozier's contract (worth $24-26 million depending on incentives) for just about anything, but specifically frontcourt help.”

-It's unclear exactly how much interest there is in Rozier around the league and what a potential trade could net the Heat in return, but with the team believing they can compete in the injured Eastern Conference this season, don't be shocked to see them get a deal done before the 2025/26 season.
+It's unclear exactly how much interest there is in Rozier around the league and what a potential trade could net the Heat in return, but with the team believing they can compete in the injury-riddled Eastern Conference this season, don't be shocked to see them get a deal done before the 2025/26 season.

 Written by Nathan Smith